brianredbeard/gpget/README.md

 `.asc` files are Base64 encoded armored signatures.
 In both cases the signature files are "detached" and created in compliance with RFC XXXX.

+This utility will download those files and operate largely as one would expect `curl` to, only with the addition of GPG validation.
+First, if the files fail to pass GPG validation, the utility will exit on a non-zero error code.
+This is to ensure that a user can correctly operate using normal POSIX error handling.
+Next, as the files have passed validation, we achieve the next choice in the program.
+If the user has supplied no additional arguments, the utility will output the data stream to STDOUT.
+If the user has supplied to argument `-O`, then the file will be written down to disk, and exit with a zero error code.
+If the file cannot be written to disk, the utility will exit not zero.

+In short, if there is any behavior which deviates from the basic pattern of "request a URI, validate it cryptographically, and pass the data to the users desired location" the program will exit non-zero.